 But – one item that often goes unnoticed is a head coach’s ability to put together a great coaching staff.

 OR when a coach takes a new job, evaluating the staff left behind and deciding who to keep and who to let go.
 Its real life Kenny Rogers knowing when to hold’em and fold’em.
 For a head football coach – developing his staff is the single most important item of business he will have before one snap is taken in a practice.

 If you don’t believe it, just look to the college ranks and once a new head coach is named to any program – they are quick to name a strength coach or position coordinator, and many times will come back and say, “If I couldn’t have gotten Coach X to come on board – I probably wouldn’t had taken the job.”

-Any head football coach will tell you that they are not miracle workers and when they are successful – it’s because of their assistants and the team of coaches that they assemble.
+Any head football coach will tell you that they are not miracle workers and when they are successful – it’s because of their assistants give them workers compensation perth service and the team of coaches that they assemble.

 “Quality assistant coaches are so important when you’re trying to build a program,” said Columbus high school head football coach Randal Montgomery.
 “A head coach is only as good as the assistants that he has working with him.
 As a head coach you cannot be everywhere all the time, so you have to have quality guys that can take charge of any situation that may arise.
 For me, I look for guys that can relate to the kids and that is one of the most important qualities I look for when hiring assistants.
 People also like to be a part of a winning program, so there was some difficulty building a total staff when I got to Columbus.
 We are still understaffed, but I’ll take quality over quantity any day.”